 - Set a vibrating watch for a discreet reminder.
 Watches can be set to continually count down intervals or for certain times of the day.
 Most busy adults find that setting specific times that work with their personal schedule to be the easiest to follow.

 - When the watch goes off, void even if you don’t feel the need to.
 If you feel a sudden urge before you’re scheduled to go, relax, stay still, and squeeze your pelvic floor muscles for 5 seconds, and resist the urge to go.
-Holding it for short periods of time can help you increase your functional bladder capacity.
+Holding it for short periods of time can help you increase your functional.

 - If accidents don’t decrease after a week or two, try shortening the voiding intervals.
 For bladder protection, wear a Poise pad or Tena Guard.